What is a performance review and how do you prepare it?

 Purpose of performance review

 In a performance review, you speak about the employee's performance.
 You can also include how a person fits into the organisation or works with colleagues.
 You can structure the conversation in a way that suits your business or your way of managing: formally or informally.
 In any case, both employer and employee share their opinions.
 For instance, an employee sends an overview of their performance or a self-reflection.
-The employer gives an appraisal during the review, including any consequences such as a salary increase, job modification or warning.
+The employer gives an appraisal during the review, including any consequences such as a salary increase, job modification, or warning.
 Provide a written assessment and have it signed by you and your employee.

 A performance review (beoordelingsgesprek) is often confused with an appraisal interview (functioneringsgesprek).
 But they are not the same.
 In an appraisal interview, you and your employee discuss how the employee is performing.
 You look back at the past period, but also at the future.
 There is room to guide the employee toward doing certain things better.
 In a performance review, your employee receives an assessment, a judgment over the past year.
-This conversation is only about the past and usually forms the basis for a contract extension, salary increase, promotion or an improvement plan.
+This conversation is only about the past and usually forms the basis for a contract extension, salary increase, promotion, or improvement plan.

 How often is a performance review?